-In order for a distributed inventory model to be effective, a warehouse management systems (WMS) is needed, which centralises logistics operations under one roof.
+In order for a distributed inventory model to be effective, a warehouse management system (WMS) is needed, which centralizes logistics operations under one roof.

 A WMS is key to help you effortlessly track inventory and ensure that goods are stored, picked, packed, and shipped properly.

 - Decreases fulfilment time: A WMS provides visibility into inventory and order activity to ensure an effective fulfilment process.

 - Improves order accuracy: By improving inventory visibility and automating the order picking, packing and shipping, a WMS can significantly reduce errors.